Uberi/University-Notes/PHIL350/PHIL350.md

 One acquires virtues through hard work over a long period of time, resulting in the tendency to have that excellence.
 Moral virtues motivate you to do the right thing, while intellectual virtues motivate you to seek the truth - virtues are emotional disposition to try to accomplish things.

-Virtues must additionally actually result in accomplishment to some extent - they have a **reliability component**.
+In addition to disposition, virtues must actually result in accomplishment to some extent - they have a **reliability component**.
 A virtuous person must, in addition to be motivated to do something, they must be successful.
 One cannot be intellectually virtuous if they aren't successful in finding the truth.
-Likewise, an honest person must be motivated to be honest, but also actually succeed to be honest.
+Likewise, an honest person must be motivated to be honest, but also actually succeed in being honest.

 So a virtue, according to Zagzebski, are a deep/lasting excellence that involves motivation to produce a certain outcome and reliable success in doing so.